-- Syntax and error highlighting is based on the annotations from the TypeScript Language Service.
+Syntax and error highlighting is based on the annotations from the TypeScript Language Service.

-- Completion lists contain both suggestions from the TypeScript Language Service and suggestions calculated by AppCode.
+Completion lists contain both suggestions from the TypeScript Language Service and suggestions calculated by AppCode.

 When this checkbox is selected, the TypeScript Language Service also processes projects that do not contain a tsconfig.json configuration files.
 In this case, the default scope is the entire project.